San Luis Obispo City Council needs to stop muzzling the public

 Besides this being an election year, what has motivated us to say all of this now?
 Lately, this council has politicized advisory body appointments by culling out highly qualified applicants who had, in the past, disagreed with the council.

-In 2018 Council Member Carlyn Christianson effectively forced out Scott Mann from the Planning Commission and last Tuesday she again forced out Dr. James Papp from the Cultural Heritage Committee because she, the Ccuncil and the development community had disagreed with some of the decisions they had made.
+In 2018 Council Member Carlyn Christianson effectively forced out Scott Mann from the Planning Commission and last Tuesday she again forced out Dr. James Papp from the Cultural Heritage Committee because she, the Council and the development community had disagreed with some of the decisions they had made.
 This has left advisory body seats empty.

 A rumor has it that the council is now seriously considering reducing the number of members on the Cultural Heritage Committee from seven to five members.
 This is not a fiduciary decision because members on the CHC are not paid.
 Then why would the Council do this if not because of complaints coming from the development community.